iouliakan/NewsAggregator/README.md

 ```

 ###Database Setup
-### Create a new database in MYSQL or MariaDB named 'newsaggregator'
+-Create a new database in MYSQL or MariaDB named 'newsaggregator'
-###Run the database migrations and seeders to set up the initial database schema and data:
+-Run the database migrations and seeders to set up the initial database schema and data:
 ```
 php spark migrate
 php spark db:seed AdminSeeder